ahmealy/Deep-Learning-Nanodegree-Udacity/README.md

 * [Intro to TensorFlow](https://github.com/udacity/deep-learning/tree/master/intro-to-tensorflow): Starting building neural networks with Tensorflow.
-* [Weight Intialization](https://github.com/udacity/deep-learning/tree/master/weight-initialization): Explore how initializing network weights affects performance.
-* [Autoencoders](https://github.com/udacity/deep-learning/tree/master/autoencoder): Build models for image compression and denoising, using feed-forward and convolution networks in TensorFlow.
-* [Transfer Learning (ConvNet)](https://github.com/udacity/deep-learning/tree/master/transfer-learning).
-In practice, most people don't train their own large networkd on huge datasets, but use pretrained networks such as VGGnet.
-Here you'll use VGGnet to classify images of flowers without training a network on the images themselves.

 * [Intro to Recurrent Networks (Character-wise RNN)](https://github.com/udacity/deep-learning/tree/master/intro-to-rnns): Recurrent neural networks are able to use information about the sequence of data, such as the sequence of characters in text.
 * [Embeddings (Word2Vec)](https://github.com/udacity/deep-learning/tree/master/embeddings): Implement the Word2Vec model to find semantic representations of words for use in natural language processing.
 * [Sentiment Analysis RNN](https://github.com/udacity/deep-learning/tree/master/sentiment-rnn): Implement a recurrent neural network that can predict if a text sample is positive or negative.